AzizDulaijan/RoboND-DeepLearning-Project/README.md

 validation_steps = 50,
 workers = 2

+third run:

+learning_rate = 0.01,
+batch_size = 16,
+num_epochs = 5,
+steps_per_epoch = 200,
+validation_steps = 50,
+workers = 2

 ![alt text][image_7]

- loss: 0.0148 - val_loss: 0.0223
+ loss: 0.0181 - val_loss: 0.0426

+#### Closed range:

-Closed range: number true positives: 539, number false positives: 0, number false negatives: 0
+number true positives: 539, number false positives: 0, number false negatives: 0

-The average IoU for the hero is 0.8917756054110004.
+The average IoU for the hero is 0.8719879511703909

 ![alt text][image_9]

-patrolling with no target: number true positives: 0, number false positives: 74, number false negatives: 0
+#### patrolling with no target:

+number true positives: 0, number false positives: 159, number false negatives: 0

 As you can tell the average IoU for the hero is 0.0.

 ![alt text][image_8]

-Far range target: number true positives: 134, number false positives: 3, number false negatives: 167
+#### Far range target:

+number true positives: 177, number false positives: 6, number false negatives: 124

-The average IoU for the hero is 0.22613506447592274, which probably the number that holding the performance down.
+The average IoU for the hero is 0.25327390945842015, which probably the number that holding the performance down.

 ![alt text][image_10]

-Sum all the true positives: 0.7339149400218102
+Sum all the true positives: 0.7124378109452736

-IoU for the dataset that never includes the hero: 0.558955334943
+IoU for the dataset that never includes the hero: 0.562630930314

-#### Final score: 0.41022567112
+#### Final score: 0.400839548363

 ## Limitations: